Analytics

 The chart below the number shows daily session volume broken down by channel (Web, Slack, Teams), so you can see which surfaces are driving usage.

-Shows the percentage of sessions that used Deep Analysis mode.
-A higher percentage typically means users are asking more complex, multi-step questions.
+Shows the percentage of historical sessions that used Deep Analysis mode.

 A word cloud showing the most frequently mentioned topics across all sessions in the selected period.
 Larger words appear more often.
 Hover over a word to see the exact mention count.